marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part2.markdown

 Conclusions
 =======
-After long discussions with the system integrator, we were recommended to try using optical tranceivers (GBIC) for fiber cables rather than passive Direct Attached Copper.
+After lengthy discussions with the system integrator, we were advised to try using optical transceivers (GBIC) for fiber cables rather than passive Direct Attached Copper.
 With some initial disappointment, this approach worked.
-The system was running fine at 10 Gibabit with no data corruption whatsover.
-Being used to passive copper, the idea of testing optical transceivers unfortunately did not cross my mind.
+The system was running fine at 10 Gbit/s with no data corruption whatsoever.
+Being used to passive copper, this idea unfortunately did not cross my mind.
-The optical transceiver basically handles the generation of light signals over the fiber: apparently, the transceiver embedded on the Gigabyte motherboard does not cope well with copper for some reason, and by shifting the signal handling responsabilities to an external module, the problem is "patched".
-However, all the issues highlighted when investigating TCP checksum and Ethernet FCS are still relevant.
+The optical transceiver basically handles the generation of light signals over the fiber: for some reason, the PHY embedded on the Gigabyte board does not cope well with copper, and by shifting the signal handling responsibilities to an external module, the problem seems to be "patched".
+However, all the issues related to TCP checksum and Ethernet FCS are still relevant.
 After all, the optical transceiver does not add any layer with additional checksumming, therefore I believe data corruption on the wire would still pose a serious problem.
-After some further testing, I realised that also FCoE copper cables seemed to work just fine.
-In this case, the active transceiver encapsulates outgoing Ethernet frames into Fiber Channel frames, which include additional consistency checks, therefore bits flipped on the wire would most likely be correctly detected.
+After some further testing, I realised also FCoE copper cables seemed to work just fine.
+In this case, the active transceiver encapsulates outgoing Ethernet frames into Fiber Channel frames, which include additional consistency checks, hence data corruption on the wire would most likely be correctly detected.